The Scotia Mine - Overview

 100% owned and fully permitted mine and mill

-The land associated with the Mine is owned outright by ScoZinc
+The land associated with the mining leases are owned outright by ScoZinc

-Close to Halifax International Airport and two all-season shipping ports
+Close to Halifax International Airport and all-season shipping ports

-Large untapped mineral resources on adjoining mine lease and exploration licences
+Additional untapped Mineral Resources on adjoining mine lease and exploration licences

-For more information on the Scotia Mine, its location, history, geology, mineral resources, and infrastructure please see below.
+For more information on the Scotia Mine, its 2020 PFS highlights, location, history, geology, mineral resources and reserves, concentrate marketing and infrastructure please see below.

-The Scotia Mine is located at approximately 45°02′ North, 63°21′ West, or 62 kilometres to downtown city centre of Halifax, Nova Scotia, in the Halifax Regional Municipality.
-The Mine consists of 648 hectares of mineral rights in the form of three contiguous mineral leases, including land with exploration potential for zinc and lead mineralization.
+The Scotia Mine consists of a fully permitted mine and mill which are 100% owned by ScoZinc.
+The Scotia Mine is located at approximately 45°02′ North, 63°21′ West, or 62 kilometres northeast of Halifax, Nova Scotia, in the Halifax Regional Municipality.
+Year-round access to the Project is by paved highway roads and is approximately 15 kilometres off the Nova Scotia provincial highway along Route #224.
+The Halifax International Airport is located 33 kilometres southwest of the mine site.
+The Project consists of 648 hectares of mineral rights in the form of three contiguous mineral leases, including land with exploration potential for zinc and lead mineralization.
 ScoZinc also owns real estate property of 712.5 hectares, which includes the mineral leases and adjoining areas.

 Zinc and Lead mineralization was discovered at the Scotia Mine in 1973 by the Esso and Cuvier joint venture.
 Esso initiated mine development in 1978, commissioned the mill in 1979, developed the underground mine, and began mining and milling.